system76/tech-docs/src/models/meer5/repairs.md

 # Meerkat (Parts & Repairs)

 Several components in your Meerkat can be upgraded or replaced as necessary.
-Power the machine off, switch off the power supply, and unplug all peripherals before working with any internal components.
+Power the machine off and unplug all peripherals before working with any internal components.
 Then, follow these step-by-step guides for instructions:

 - [Removing the bottom panel](#removing-the-bottom-panel)
 - [Replacing the M.2 drive](#replacing-the-m2-drive)